Deutschlandstipendium

 • Distance learning students and students with permanent residence abroad

-• Refugees and those seeking protection
+• Refugees and people seeking asylum

 • International students can apply; preference will be given to students already enrolled at RUB.